lukasellinger/evaluating-word-definitions/README.md

 ## 📂 Repository Structure
 ```
 📁 evaluating-word-definitions/
+├── 📁 api/                               # FastApi used for our demo (not needed)
 ├── 📁 database/                          # Related to Sqlite DB (not needed)
 ├── 📁 dataset/                           # Datasets used for training
 ├── 📁 factscore/                         # Adapted FActScore repository